sepsalimi/ConcreteCrackDetection/README.md

 # ConcreteCrackDetection

 For my BrainStation's Data Science bootcamp capstone, I trained and fine-tuned a model on 33,000 images of 256x256 cracks in concrete.
+This model was combined with Meta's Segment Anything Model to isolate the foreground of inspection images of concrete infastructure.

+The following is the fine-tuning process of the crack detection model:

 ![output-2](https://github.com/sepsalimi/ConcreteCrackDetection/assets/75538784/9d1524cf-d291-4ad4-b2d9-ea2bf3d21081)